-Each week your child will bring home a reading bookmark.
-It will be part of the book bundle.
-This will be how you share reading you do with your child at home with school.
-On the bookmark there will be links to focus reading skills we are practising in school.
+Each week, your child will bring home a bookmark.
+It will be part of the book bundle of reading sent home weekly.
+This will be how reading you do with your child at home is shared with school in the current situation.
+On the bookmark there will be links to focus reading skills.

+Always make time for reading.
+Ensure there is lots of discussion and ask questions when you are reading together.
+Most importantly, it should be enjoyable.
 By working together to support your child's reading, we maximise the opportunities for success in achieving this.